 We're excited to announce the preview of the Apache Cassandra API on Azure Cosmos DB.
 The Cassandra API in Azure Cosmos DB will allow developers who are familiar with Cassandra and using its SDKs and tools to lift-and-shift existing applications.

 Aggregation pipeline support preview will allow Azure Cosmos DB developers using MongoDB API to perform data manipulation in multistage pipelines even within a single query, enabling the streamlined development of more sophisticated applications.

-Azure Advisor, now generally available, is your personalised cloud service for Azure best practices that will help you optimise Azure resources for high availability, security, performance and cost.
+Azure Advisor, now generally available, is your personalized cloud service for Azure best practices that will help you optimize Azure resources for high availability, security, performance, and cost.